wpilcher3/NGSCheckMate/README.md

 Adding -t argument to paralellize the computation of pearson correlations for large datasets Altered behavior for the initalization of the output_matrix with all 0s to iterate through keylist rather than samples list.
 Samples array will contain keylist^2 elements, and looping through this twice will redundantly write 0s to the same position.
 This computation time will scale quadratically with runtime.

 ISSUES: multiprocess.pool will copy the globals dictionaries.
 With 2,845 files, each process results in ~1GB extra memory.
-This can definitely be optimized but will require
+This can definitely be optimized but will require more major restructuring.

 # [NGSCheckMate](https://github.com/parklab/NGSCheckMate/)